foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 ## .NET Script Framework

-**.NET Script Framework** (NSF) is another framework and modder's resource, not unlike the Script Extender.
+**.NET Script Framework** is another framework and modder's resource, not unlike the Script Extender.
 While it is a dependency for various other mods, it also brings one of the most important features for any setup to the table: **crash logs**.

 For the longest time, Skyrim modders used to enable the debugging functionality of the scripting engine, Papyrus.
 Unfortunately, the Papyrus logs were difficult to read and rarely helpful in diagnosing a crash which they were never meant for to begin with.
-NSF crash logs are admittedly not always easy to read, either, but they usually include relevant information related to the cause of the crash that are genuinely helpful in troubleshooting and fixing it.
+This mod's crash logs are admittedly not always easy to read either, but they usually include relevant information related to the cause of the crash that are genuinely helpful in troubleshooting and fixing it.

 - Open the Nexus page for [**.NET Script Framework**](https://www.nexusmods.com/skyrimspecialedition/mods/21294) and download the latest main file through MO2.
 - Click **Download** in the mod requirements window.